stdombek/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Keyword.** Searches through all fields in the drop-down list.
 This is the default search.
+Note: Keyword will also search any custom fields that have been configuredwith a type of text field or text area.
 *   **Date created.** Date the order was created.
 *   **Date opened.** Date the order was opened, which is when funds are encumbered and interactions with the Inventory app occur.
 *   **PO number.** The purchase order number.

 You can also search for orders by selecting any of the filters in the **Search & filter** pane.
 Additionally, you can apply the filters after you perform a search to limit your results.
 See the sections below for more information on the filters.
+Note: Users may see additional filters appear in their **Search & filter** pane if the custom fields are configured in Settings > Orders > Custom fields.

 ### Status